 Become a SPANner

-Join SPAN, the Student Project for Amity among Nations, and you will follow in the footsteps of hundreds of Minnesota undergraduates, (or, on occasion, graduate students) who fulfilled the SPAN academic and the organizational requirements you will find listed below.
-Many of these SPANners went onto achieve very successful careers in academia, business, politics and the arts.
-Visit the “Alumni” section of this website to read more about where SPANners are now, where they’ve been, and what they are accomplishing since their transformational, eye-opening SPAN experience.
+Join SPAN, the Student Project for Amity among Nations, and you will follow in the footsteps of hundreds of Minnesota undergraduates, (or, on occasion, graduate students) who fulfilled the SPAN academic program requirements.
+Many of these SPANners went onto achieve outstanding careers in academia, business, politics and the arts.

 When students successfully complete the SPAN research project requirements, they are awarded six Hamline University credits transferable to other institutions.
 The following offers greater detail about how the program unfolds.

 How SPAN courses and overseas travel unfold

 Students will register for Interdisciplinary Research Methods (4 credits, Hamline campus hybrid), in which they will develop a research proposal including a topic, research questions, preliminary thesis or hypothesis, literature review and historical context, as well as a methodology detailing the research methods appropriate to their topic that will be used during fieldwork abroad.
 SPANners will flesh out their topic to ensure it is feasible.
 They will also develop contacts with experts in their field whom they wish to interview or work with in the host country.
 This course will be taught as a hybrid course, offered primarily online with one evening meeting per week.